TZstatsADS/fall2019-proj2--sec2-grp2/doc/README.md

 ### Doc folder

 The doc directory contains the report or presentation files.
 It can have subfolders.

+Data_Processing.Rmd is data cleaning part, and the output file is in output folder.

+Shiny_grp2.Rmd produces the shiny app.

+figs subfolder contains figures that needed for the root readme file.